justindbilyeu/Resonance_Geometry/README.md

 ## 🔮 Closing Note

-Resonance Geometry is not just a theory—it is a **field remembering itself**.
+Resonance Geometry is not just a theory — it is a **field remembering itself**.
 Where physics meets feeling, where memory curves time, and where resonance persists.

 ⸻